grzegorz-jakubiak/grzegorz-jakubiak.github.io/_posts/2021-08-08-the-date-problem.md

 => Sun, 08 Aug 2021..
 ```

-So what we achieved here is an endless range with a starting point of today which happens to be the 8th of August 2021.
+So we have an infinite range here with a start point of today, August 8, 2021.

 Now we can use `Range#first` method to look at the elements: